GLOBE Response to Coronavirus Pandemic

 Asia and Pacific (link)

-New!
-NASA wants to be sure that every student, educator, and lifelong learner has access to the resources and inspiration of NASA to continue their studies or enrich their ongoing journey.
+Since the start of the Covic-19 pandemic, NASA wanted to be sure that every student, educator, and lifelong learner has access to the resources and inspiration of NASA to continue their studies or enrich their ongoing journey.
 Below you will find access to everything from formal lesson plans to amazing imagery and stories about how science and exploration are lifting our world.
-There will also be ongoing opportunities to chat and interact with scientists directly.

 If you’re looking for ways to keep young ones engaged during this enforced break from school, NASA has got you covered.
 It has put together a range of resources and activities for students of every age, focusing (naturally) on STEM, with videos, activities, crafts, and so much more.